 “That’s like putting a Band-Aid on a severed artery.
 Scientists are now exploring alternative approaches to a healthier lifestyle without medication, and yoga, an ancient art that’s enjoying quite a revival in this stressful society, is a valuable tool.

 “Human beings are complex emotional animals.
 Our behavior is directly controlled by the central nervous system, the autonomic nervous system and our glandular system.
 When these control systems are out of balance, you experience a wide range of emotions from nervousness to anger to anxiety and depression.”

 The practice of yoga, says the expert, can help regulate and balance the body’s control systems by incorporating breathe and movement.

 “Within minutes of practicing these physiologically powerful series of movements we call kriyas we can banish the blues and stave off depression,” he says.

 While Kundalini yoga is considered to be the “fast track” to establishing equanimity between body and mind, it is important to study with a certified teacher, says Biegel.
 Since there as many styles of yoga as there are flavors of ice cream, find a class that suits your needs and preferences.

 “Practicing yoga on a regular basis combined with eating a healthy diet and enjoying a positive lifestyle provides a natural alternative to medication in battling depression,” says Biegel.

-The information herein on "Yoga Beats Drugs for Depression: Study" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Yoga Beats Drugs for Depression: Study" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.